arthurlormeauwall/OpenCvTester/README.md

 	*   You can also call `BufferedImage getBufferedImage()` if you want to work with BufferedImage.
 * Several float parameters that will be tweakable in the GUI.
 You can access them calling `getParameter(String name)` method.
 * Three abstract methods that you have to implement :
-  * `public void setParameterFlags()` : here you create parameters calling `addParameterFlag(String name, Float defaultValue, Float zeroEffectValues)` for each parameter.
+  * `public void setParameterFlags()` : here you create parameters calling `addParameterFlag(String name, Float defaultValue, Float zeroEffectValues, int sliderMaximumValue)` for each parameter.
 When parameters are set to values specified by zeroEffectValues, bypass is automtically set to true.
   * `void execute()` : here you write your algorithm.
   * `YourType createNew() {
 		return new YourType();